 CHARACTERIZATION OF THE NOTCH AND HEDGEHOG MOLECULAR NETWORKS IN BRAIN TUMORS

 How does the ensemble of protein interactions govern biological processes in the cell and how can disruptions of these interactions lead to pathophysiological events such as the ones observed in medulloblastoma or glioblastoma brain tumorigenesis?
 Notch and Hedgehog define fundamental cell signaling mechanisms controlling metazoan development.
 They have emerged as contributing factors in glioblastoma and medulloblastoma, ones of the most common and aggressive forms of brain tumors.
 Given the complexity and context-dependence of both Notch and Hedgehog signal modulations, a systematic molecular characterization of Notch- and Hedgehog-related proteins in brain cells should shed light on the complex molecular mechanisms that govern these pathways during brain tumorigenesis.
 The Rual lab is generating a comprehensive map of the Notch and Hedgehog molecular networks in brain cells.
-This “interactome” approach has allowed us to uncover several proteins as potential novel modulators of Notch or Hedgehog signals in brain cells.
+This “interactome” approach has allowed us to uncover several proteins as potential novel modulators of Notch or Hedgehog signals in brain cells, e.g. L3MBTL3 and PIN1, respectively.
 Upon validation of these candidates in cell-based and in vivo models of brain tumorigenesis, our project should offer the means to manipulating the Notch and Hedgehog molecular networks for therapeutic benefit.
-Our projects on the Notch and Hedgehog pathways are sponsored by the St. Baldrick's Foundation, the Michigan Institute for Clinical & Health Research (MICHR) and M-Cubed.
-Previous funding supports for these projects also include the CONquer canCER Now Foundation (CONCERN), the Childhood Brain Tumor Foundation (CBTF), the Rogel Cancer Center and the Association for Research of Childhood Cancer (AROCC).
+Our projects on the Notch and Hedgehog pathways are sponsored by the St. Baldrick's Foundation and the University of Michigan M-Cubed program.
+Previous funding supports for these projects also include the Michigan Institute for Clinical & Health Research (MICHR), the CONquer canCER Now Foundation (CONCERN), the Childhood Brain Tumor Foundation (CBTF), the Rogel Cancer Center and the Association for Research of Childhood Cancer (AROCC).